Trail Report: Western UP

 The U.P.
 Thunder Riders of Watersmeet report:

-Trail 2 east of Watersmeet to Trail 107 is fair/good dirt/rocks mixed with the snow until you get out of town.
+Trail 2 east of Watersmeet to Trail 107 is very good.

-Trail 3 north of Trail 2 to Trail 8 is good with icy corners.
+Trail 3 north to Trail 8 is very good.

-Trail 3 south of Watersmeet to Land O’ Lakes WI – is POOR lots of dirt and rocks mixed with snow.
+Trail 3 south of Watersmeet to Land O’ Lakes WI – is very good.

-Trail 13 south of Trail 2 towards the Cisco Chain of Lakes WI – is good with icy corners.
-There is logging off to the side of the trail so use caution.
+Trail 13 south of Trail 2 towards the Cisco Chain of Lakes WI – very good.

 Please remember groomers are out both day and night, so watch for them, Please pull over or at least slow down and wait for the operator to signal you by whenever you see them.